lexfo/sshimpanzee/README.md

 ssh -o ProxyCommand='python proxy_cli.py http://127.0.0.1:8080/proxy.php EncryptionKey 2>/dev/null' a@a -i ../../keys/CLIENT
 ```
 > Multiple argument can be passed to  proxy_cli.py to add proxies proxies.
+> Currently only PHP is supported.
+On a JSP server, it is recommended to use: [A Black Path Toward The Sun (ABPTTS)](https://github.com/nccgroup/ABPTTS)

 #### Side notes about http Encapsulation